SofianeHamlaoui/Lockdoor-Framework/README.rst

    - **Easy customization**: Easily add/remove tools.
 (Added value)

-   - **Installation**: You can install the tool automatically using the installer.sh or manually (Explanation Here :)
+   - **Installation**: You can install the tool automatically using the installer.sh , Manually or on Docker [COMING SOON]

 Resources and cheatsheets: (Added value)
 --------------------------